petzone-india/petzone-india.github.io/about.md

     degree: "BVSc&AH"
     bio: "Dr. Danish Dubash is a young veterinarian who aims to excel in internal medicine.
 He is on hand to assist in both routine as well as emergency cases."
     img: "/images/team/danish.jpg"
   -
-    name: "Dr. Gautami Naik"
-    degree: "BVSc&AH"
-    bio: "Dr. Gautami Naik is a graduate of the Rajiv Gandhi College of Veterinary and Animal Science in Puducherry.
-She ably handles all aspects of general veterinary medicine at PetZone Goa."
-    img: "/images/team/guatami.jpg"
-  -
     name: "Dr. Sera Silviera"
     degree: "BVSc&AH, MVSc (Surgery)"